ukiw200/challenges-23-24/security-challenges/02-phishing/description.md

 - https://tryhackme.com/room/phishingemails1tryoe
 - https://tryhackme.com/room/phishingemails2rytmuv

-Based on the knowledge and experience you gained in the above rooms, take a look at the e-mail Email1.eml in the attachments folder and answer the following questions (1 line per answer):
+Based on the knowledge and experience you gained in the above rooms, take a look at the e-mail Email1.eml in the attachments folder and answer the following questions in a file `solution.txt` (1 line per answer):

 1. Originating IP:
 2. Attacker email: